cyrusobrien/cyrusobrien/_pages/home.md

    <div class="col-sm-6 clearfix">
                      <h4 class="section-heading">No Eviction without Representation: Evictions' Disproportionate Harms and the Promise of Right to Counsel</h4>

-                     <p>This report, co-branded by the American Civil Liberties Union and the National Coalition for a Civil Right to Counsel, summarizes existing reseach on the harms of eviction and how lawyers can help prevent and mitigate those harm.
+                     <p><a href="https://www.aclu.org/report/no-eviction-without-representation"> This report, co-branded by the American Civil Liberties Union and the National Coalition for a Civil Right to Counsel</a>, summarizes existing reseach on the harms of eviction and how lawyers can help prevent and mitigate those harm.
 This report put the ACLU on record as supporting a civil right to counsel.</p>

                </div>
                    <div class="col-sm-6 clearfix">